 It all starts with a pencil sketch.
 Aerodynamic and engineering consultants assist with calculations to make sure the balloon will fly properly.
 An exact-scale replica made out of clay and a painted model (also an exact-scale replica) are fashioned before the actual balloon is cut out of fabric.
 Each balloon has several chambers and includes a zipper, an inflation device and a high-pressure valve.
 Flight, inflation and deflation tests are run, and cosmetic adjustments are made.
 Finally, the balloon can appear in the parade, up to one year after the process began.

 The balloons' dimensions vary, but most are about five to six stories high and somewhere around 60 feet long and 30 feet wide.
-For instance, the Big Bird balloon is 63 feet long, 28 feet wide, 46 feet tall and filled with 12,000 cubic feet of helium; the Dora the Explorer balloon is 43.5 feet long, 39 feet wide, 55 feet tall and filled with 14,250 cubic feet of helium [source: Macy's].
+For instance, the Charlie Brown balloon is 53 feet long, 31 feet wide, 46 feet tall.
+His kite has an 80-foot train [source: Macy's].

 Some 2,000 to 3,000 volunteers, who must weigh at least 120 pounds and be in good health, handle the balloons.
 Of those, only a few hundred team leaders are required to attend training, though all are invited.
 Training includes lessons on aerodynamics, geometry and physics.
 Then, volunteers practice handling one of the big balloons on a field.
 The team leaders include an overall leader, pilot, captain and two drivers.
 A police officer marches with each balloon.
 The biggest balloons require more than 70 handlers, while others may need only 50.
 The handlers dress in outfits that coordinate with their balloon and hold the ropes to guide the balloon.
 Each balloon is also tethered to two 800-pound utility vehicles.